GovTechSG/gds-ace-swe-chapter/doc/l3-competency-writeup.md

 - The software was developed by 4 SWEs and tested by 3 SWEs.
 - I was the senior SWE of the team.
 I was focused on developing the Spring Batch foundation of the data migration tool and ensuring it runs in a performant manner.
 - I proposed the use of Spring Batch to the team.
 I designed the initial Spring Batch structure including our parallel loading mechanism and the designt the metadata for us to track migration jobs.
-- I worked with members of the team to design and develop the algorithms to implement the data loading pipeline in a performant way.
-- I coordinated with our DevOps and NPHC platform team on the shared resources needed to carry out activities between the teams.
 - I used performance tools such as AWS Performance Insights, Grafana to monitor performance (query performance, JVM usage etc) and identify bottlenecks.
 - I developed and optimised our query scripts to improve performance, and advised the rest of the team on that as I am very proficient on SQL.
 - Code was implemented in Kotlin using Spring Batch.
 We had parent jobs that created child jobs to be run by child workers in parallel.